Spring Showers, the Coach: History and description

 Stieglitz started taking a series of nocturnal views of New York, in 1897.
-The following year he took a new photographic series at Madison Square on a rain.
+The following year he took a new photographic series at Madison Square in the rain.
 The picture depicts a typical urban scene of the time, with a carriage riding through heavy rain, in a street ornamented with trees to their left.
-It is one of the best examples of Stieglitz pictorialist phase, where he tried to emulate the delicate tonal style of the American painter James McNeill Whistler by taking it under rain and snow.
-There are also some influence of the Japanese art then at vogue in the western world.
+It is one of the best examples of Stieglitz's pictorialist phase, where he tried to emulate the delicate tonal style of the American painter James McNeill Whistler by taking it under rain and snow.
+There is also some influence of the Japanese art then at vogue in the western world.

 Carolyn Burke states that this photograph, similarly to others in the same series, "blends urban and pastoral elements in compositions that show an affinity with the Arts and Crafts aesthetics."
-According to Burke the current photograph, like the companion piece, Spring Sowers - The Street Cleaner "share the linearity that would distinguish Stieglitz's photograph of the Flatiron building, on the south side of the square."
+According to Burke, the current photograph, like the companion piece, Spring Showers - The Street Cleaner, "share the linearity that would distinguish Stieglitz's photograph of the Flatiron building, on the south side of the square."